Cudiph/IA2DM/README.md

 ## Known issues

-- In chromium based browser on windows, downloaded files will be saved in path relative to working directory of aria2.
-Set `Save files to` in the quick options to fix this issue.
 - If you got `socket error` when using aria2 cli in Windows try adding `--disable-ipv6` flag.
 - For SSL certificate error when downloading, try adding